 (This post is part of a series on faith and suffering.)

 Joni Eareckson Tada spoke in a chapel service at my seminary on “a theology of suffering”.
 I am always touched, challenged, and humbled whenever I hear Joni speak.
 I’d encourage you to listen to her in this 30 minute talk.

 Here are a few thoughts of my own on how God can use our suffering for a purpose…

 As Joni Eareckson Tada words it, “God permits what he hates to achieve what he loves.”
 Or as Romans 8:28 states, “And we know that all things work together for good to those who love God, to those who are called according to his purpose.”
-God can use suffering in a variety of ways in our lives to accomplish his purposes for both us as individuals, and for the entire world.
+God can use suffering in a variety of ways in our lives to accomplish his purposes for us as individuals and for the entire world.
 [Note of clarification: God is not the source/author of evil or suffering, but he may permit it or use it for his sovereign purposes.
 God redeems suffering.]

-For example, in the book of Acts (4:29; 8:3-4) we can see that God used the persecution of the church for the spread of the gospel.
+For example, in the book of Acts (4:29; 8:3-4) God used the persecution of the church for the spread of the gospel.
 It made the believers more zealous, and when they were scattered it led to the message going out to more places.

 In this regard, persecution and suffering can have a purifying affect on individual Christians and the church.
 It proves the genuineness of our faith (1 Peter 1:7).
 Only a real risk can test the reality of a belief.
 In the face of hardship, will we trust God and endure in the faith?
 It demonstrates that our faith was genuine.